NekomimiOwO/AinoCompanion/README.md

 The same interaction can be used with a player in a downed/tumble state.
 Hold a downed teammate and press `R`, or, if your own character is downed, press `R` while holding no item.
 Ai-Chan will attempt to carry that player.

 > The accepted maximum item mass is configurable and defaults to 3.
 The internal item-give distance defaults to 4.5 m.
 Carried items can optionally scale to match Ai-Chan's current size by enabling the `Inherit Pet Scale On Carry` setting.

+### Shop extractor behavior

+In the shop, Ai-Chan can deliver items to the **Extraction Point** (the shop's "cart" equivalent).
+For this to work correctly:

+- The extraction point must be **unlocked and active**.
+- If the extraction point is locked, Ai-Chan will **instantly drop the item or player** at her feet instead of attempting delivery.
+- This prevents the pet from getting stuck trying to deliver to an unavailable objective.
+- She will not pick up carts.

+When a valid extraction point is available, Ai-Chan approaches it and drops the item at a randomized position within the "In Cart" collider to avoid stacking items exactly on top of each other.

 ## Controls